 Chair: Welcome back to the Committee of the Whole.
 I hope you all had a good night and everybody is ready, in good spirits, and in constructive spirits.
-Last night, solutions in six by Nigeria was agreed in the committee and submitted to the Plenary.
-As soon as the English versions available, it will be posted on the secure website for members.
+Last night, resolution six by Nigeria was agreed in the committee and submitted to the Plenary.
+As soon as the English version is available, it will be posted on the secure website for members.
 This morning, we will consider the proposal contained in documents submitted by Canada.

-Canada: I’m going to propose a cleaner title, which reflects some of the emerging consensus within the informals and within the COW on which services to offer which verb to to use for the direct object or beneficiary of those services.
-I realize that some informal informal consultations are going on as we were speaking.
-So some delegations might need some time to align, or to consider how to propose title works with emerging consensus, but I will propose it for all delegations to see already, facilitating access to effective comprehensive scientific evidence based drug demand related drug demand reduction and related measures, common, particularly for people impacted by social marginalization.
+Canada: I’m going to propose a cleaner title, which reflects some of the emerging consensus within the informals and within the COW on which services to offer, which verb to to use for the direct object or beneficiary of those services.
+I realize that some informal consultations are going on as we were speaking.
+So some delegations might need some time to align, or to consider how to propose title works with emerging consensus, but I will propose it for all delegations to see already, “facilitating access to effective comprehensive scientific evidence based drug demand related drug demand reduction and related measures, particularly for people impacted by social marginalization.”
 Thank you Mr Chair.

 Iran: I think we have a long discussion regarding the social marginalization.
 We are thinking and will come back with new proposals.
 Thank you.

-Egypt: We, I will also try to get an answer for this title as soon as possible.
-And also because of the second part I need to also talk to Capitor – we will try, of course, will be constructive.
+Egypt: I will also try to get an answer for this title as soon as possible.
+And also because of the second part I need to also talk to Capitol – we will try, of course, to be constructive.

-Mexico: Thank you Mr Chairman was wanting to determine where to place ourselves in an emerging consensus, particularly if the main sponsor of the resolution could live with the proposed amendment by Russia.
-Nevertheless, we would be interested to know if our Russian colleagues are aware of the International Standards Organization, determined in Geneva. […] So again, we could live with amendment if the sponsor is comfortable with it, but we’re worried that the, for the reason for reaching that final version.
-And then we would be of course waiting like everyone else.
-For the response by digit, we would be interested to, to hear in the meantime, what a problem in the second part of the title that’s the, that’s the purpose he was instruction, a wedding party destruction.
-Thank you very much.
+Mexico: Thank you Mr Chairman, I was wanting to determine where to place ourselves in an emerging consensus, particularly if the main sponsor of the resolution could live with the proposed amendment by Russia.
+Nevertheless, we would be interested to know if our Russian colleagues are aware of the International Standards Organization, determined in Geneva. […] So again, we could live with amendment if the sponsor is comfortable with it, but we would be interested to, to hear in the meantime, what a problem in the second part of the title?

 Canada: Thank you Mr Chair and thank you to Mexico for their questions.
 They’re very much appreciated.
 I think, if science is leading us there, it will be effective, so we’re not going to mess with the title, because it’s close to consensus.